VanOvermeire/rusty-cdk/README.md

 ## TODO

-- Most refs should have an 'override' for referring to resources outside the stack
-  - In some cases, a macro could be used that the resource actually exists
-  - Separate crate? rusty-cdk-lookups
-  - In which case rusty-cdk-validation would be better for macros crate...
 - Check duplicate ids in intelligent tiering
   - And look where we need similar things
 - Ability to invoke deploy, diff and destroy from command line